-As the largest organization working to fight both sex and labor trafficking in the United States, Polaris would like to offer our strong support for the Corporate Transparency Act and our gratitude for your commitment to moving it forward.
+As the largest organization working to fight both sex and labor trafficking in the United States, Polaris would like to offer our support for the addition of H.Amdt.1 (the Corporate Transparency Act) to the National Defense Authorization Act, which will be included in En Bloc #1.
 This important legislation would give law enforcement a vital tool in their fight against human trafficking - the ability to hold the actual trafficker accountable.

 Currently, that is extremely difficult to do in many of the 25 types of human trafficking in the United States as identified in the 2017 Typology of Modern Slavery.
-But it is particularly problematic in illicit massage parlor trafficking, which has been in the news of late because of the arrest of New England Patriots owner Robert Kraft in connection with a massage parlor raid in South Florida.
+But it is particularly problematic in illicit massage parlor trafficking, which gained significant attention in the news following the arrest of New England Patriots owner Robert Kraft in connection with a massage parlor raid in South Florida.